Dexter Southfield School: History

 The Dexter School was founded in 1926 in response to the closure of the Noble & Greenough Lower School and lack of educational opportunities for boys in the Brookline area.
 The Dexter School opened on Freeman Street in the affluent Cottage Farm neighborhood educating boys through ninth grade.
+Dexter was attended by Joseph P. Kennedy Jr. and the 35th president of the United States, John F. Kennedy, along with other notable figures.
 The school developed a strong bond with many of Boston's leading families with ties to the leading preparatory and Ivy League schools.
 In 1966, Dexter sold its campus on Freeman Street and moved to its present location on Mount Walley on Newton Street on the South Brookline/Jamaica Plain line.
 The school bought the property from the Catholic Foreign Mission Society of America who had resided on the site since 1945.
-The property was the former estate of Anna Sears, who had built a Mediterranean Revival Style villa on the site in 1928.
+The property was the former estate of Anna Sears, who had built a Mediterranean Revival Style villa on the site in 1924.
 As Dexter expanded, the school continued the style of the white stucco façade and red terra-cotta roof of the Sears House.
 Today, the original house remains the central structure on campus and houses the Senior Lounge, Business Office and Admissions Office.
 In preparation for the school's move in 1966, the A building, Fiske Hall, and pool and gymnasium were built to the west of the Sears House.
 The Thorndike Hockey rink was added to the campus in 1973.
 From its long tradition as a boy's lower school, Dexter has undergone a vast transformation over the last 25 years.
 In the 1990s, further additions were made to the campus including the construction of the Mid-Rise and original lower school building.
 In 1992, the Southfield School was established on the same campus to expand Dexter's educational philosophy to young girls.
 In 2002, the Upper School was established to enable both the Dexter and Southfield schools to continue the school's mission into the competitive secondary school market.
 The Clay Center was also constructed to the east of the Sears House greatly altering the school campus.
 The new center included a new lecture hall, dining hall and fifth floor observatory.
 In 2011 Mr. and Mrs. William Phinney, who had led the school since 1964, and oversaw its move and expansion, retired after 47 years at the school.
-In 2013, the school was rededicated as the Dexter Southfield School, after receiving formal accreditation from the New England Association of Schools and Colleges (NEASC) Today, Dexter Southfield students offers single-sex classrooms in Pre-K through 8 and co-education in grades 9 through 12.
+In 2013, the school was rededicated as the Dexter Southfield School, after receiving formal accreditation from the New England Association of Schools and Colleges (NEASC) Today, Dexter Southfield students offers single-sex classrooms in Pre-K through 5 and co-education in grades 6 through 12.

 Campus

-The 36 acre campus on the Boston-Brookline border includes buildings such as Fiske Hall and the Sears Building grace the campus.
+The 36 acre campus on the Boston-Brookline border includes buildings such as Fiske Hall and the Sears House grace the campus.
 Of particular note is the Clay Center for Science and Technology which provided students with classroom opportunities as well as an astronomical observatory.